 3. Show the way: Leading through collaboration

 Rikki has 18 years of operational experience in sustainability, climate change risk and resilience and GHG emissions reduction in the private and public sectors.
 She recently delivered Auckland Transport’s regional climate risk assessment, including modelling AT’s financial exposure to climate change risk against 50-year and 100-year time horizons; and against multiple global warming scenarios, as projected by the Intergovernmental Panel for Climate Change.
 She also has experience in preparing climate-related financial disclosures.
 Rikki has launched, led and delivered sustainability programs and low carbon solutions for public listed companies in Asia and Europe across a range of sectors, and is experienced in embedding sustainability principals across complex organisation structures.
 She is a practitioner in TCFD, GRI, CDP and C40Cities reporting, life cycle analysis and emissions modelling.

-Amy is a Manager in Deloitte’s Auckland Corporate Finance team.
+Amy is an Associate Director in Deloitte’s Auckland Corporate Finance team.
 She joined Deloitte in July 2021 and specifically focuses on ESG work.
 Amy previously worked at Macquarie in equity trading.
 Prior to her trading role, she worked at ANZ Private Bank and a boutique advisory firm as an authorised financial adviser for high-net-worth clients.
 In all roles she has focused on ESG investing and has joined Deloitte as part of the dedicated Climate team.
 Her work in the Climate team and in Corporate Finance sees her utilised across Deloitte for multiple external client engagements in financial advisory services and internal projects including contributing to thought leadership.
 Amy has a Master of Arts in Politics and is studying towards a second Masters in Legal Studies, specialising in Commercial and Environmental Law.